-Cannabis (or more commonly known as marijuana, weed, or pot) is a very popular and prevalent drug in the United States.
+Cannabis (more commonly known as marijuana, weed, or pot) is a viral and prevalent drug in the United States.
 It is even legal for medicinal purposes in some states; however, marijuana is highly abused.
-When an individual smokes or ingests marijuana, the individual will experience distorted perceptions, impaired coordination, difficulty with thinking and problem solving, and problems with learning and memory issues.
+When an individual smokes or ingests marijuana, the individual will experience distorted perceptions, impaired coordination, difficulty with thinking and problem solving, and learning and memory issues.

-Marijuana is a gateway drug, meaning that individuals who abuse it typically drink alcohol more and abuse other drugs, drastically increasing their chances for becoming addicted to numerous substances.
-Cannabis has definite withdrawal symptoms when an abuser stops using, which include vivid dreams (caused by the chemical THC), anxiety, irritability, decreased appetite, paranoia, tension and insomnia.
+Marijuana is a gateway drug, meaning that individuals who abuse it typically drink alcohol more and abuse other drugs, drastically increasing their chances of becoming addicted to numerous substances.
+Cannabis has definite withdrawal symptoms when an abuser stops using, including vivid dreams (caused by the chemical THC), anxiety, irritability, decreased appetite, paranoia, tension, and insomnia.
 At Passages Malibu, we treat marijuana addiction and provide a medically supervised detox.

 Passages Malibu is an alternative to traditional rehab that provides a holistic, client-centered approach to addiction treatment.
 Find lasting healing through our model of care and experiential therapies.
 You will uncover the root causes of your addiction, and we will provide you with tools for lifelong sobriety and change.
 We can help you turn your life around and find hope again.
 Call 888–438–0596 today for more information.